 The Infectious Madness of Doctor Dekker feels like a technical marvel for FMV games.
 There are so many video responses, different endings based on who the killer is, the game is able to pick out keywords in your manual questioning and respond accordingly, and if you stick to manual questioning only then you’ll most likely get a different experience each time.
 Visually there is nothing to falter, the UI has been optimised so there is enough visibility of it on screen without it obstructing anything as well as giving you easy access to hints, your notebook, suggested questions and past responses.

 The acting, in my opinion, was great.
 It felt like a cross between a b-movie and a theatrical performance within a live theatre.
 That’s not saying it’s bad, I’m just saying it was over the top acting which worked really well within this setting as it really emphasis’ the crazy nature of each of the patients and adds a level of excitement and originality to each person rather than playing out in a predictive fashion.
-The choice of actors also stands out to me, Jaya, the receptionist, and Marianna are the two which vividly stick with me, but all of them left a lasting impression which is more than a lot of games out there.
+The choice of actors also stands out to me, Jaya, the receptionist, and Marianna are the two who vividly stick with me, but all of them left a lasting impression which is more than a lot of games out there.

 If I had one complaint about The Infectious Madness of Doctor Dekker in terms of its technical side, it would be the location.
 Other than a few cutscenes, we are confined to the desk and looking at our couch under a pea-green wall.
 Sure, this is where a psychiatrist will spend the majority of their day, plus it fits the theme as you’re interviewing your patients.
 However, after 10 hours of looking at nothing but dramatic extreme close-ups and a wide shot of the green wall, you begin to yearn for something different.
 However, this is just a personal opinion and it doesn’t distract from the game at all as I can see the reasoning and understand the necessity of everything being in that one location.